-MPEG-4 files can contain native metadata; see detail of reconciliation with XMP in "Native metadata in MPEG-4" on page 63.
+MPEG-4 files can contain native metadata; see detail of reconciliation with XMP in 2.3.4, "Native metadata in MPEG-4".

-SWF (Flash)
+1.2.8 SWF (Flash)

 SWF is a proprietary vector graphics file format produced by the Flash software from Adobe.
 Intended to be small enough for publication on the web, SWF files can contain animations or applets of varying degrees of interactivity and function.
 SWF is also sometimes used for creating animated display graphics and menus for DVD movies, and television commercials.